Theory U: Criticism

 Sociologist Stefan Kühl criticizes Theory U as a management fashion on three main points: First of all, while Theory U posits to create change on all levels, including the level of the individual "self" and the institutional level, case studies mainly focus on clarifying the positions of individuals in groups or teams.
-Except of the idea of participating in online courses on Theory U, the theory remains silent on how broad organisational or societal changes may take place.
+Except for the idea of participating in online courses on Theory U, the theory remains silent on how broad organisational or societal changes may take place.
 Secondly, Theory U, like many management fashions, neglects structural conflicts of interest, for instance between groups, organisations and class.
 While it makes sense for top management to emphasize common values, visions and the community of all staff externally, Kühl believes this to be problematic if organisations internally believe too strongly in this community, as this may prevent the articulation of conflicting interests and therefore organisational learning processes.
 Finally, the 5 phase model of Theory U, like other cyclical (but less esoteric) management models, such as PDCA, are a gross simplification of decision-making processes in organisation that are often wilder, less structured and more complex.
 Kühl argues that Theory U may be useful as it allows management to make decisions despite unsure knowledge and encourages change, but expects that Theory U will lose its glamour.